asitkumar47/asitk/12_battery/batteryModelingNotes.md

 - The filter (observer) gain is tuned to balance how much we trust the predicted voltage vs. the measure voltage (basically how much weightage do we give to the voltage error)
 - This method relies heavily of the accuracy of the battery model, specifically in corner cases like high/low SOCs, high C-rates, high/low temperatures
 - Hence usually both model-based (HiFi) and ECC-based (LoFi) algorithms are run simultaneously and an algorithm decides when to use what, or if we need to fuse the SOCs predicted by both
+	- typically each estimation algorithm relies on sensors and these sensors have a validity bit (separate validity algorithm)
+	- depending on validity of critical signals to an algorithm, BMS can decide to switch from HiFi to LoFi estimation

 #### EKF
 - Most widely used SOC estimator